-read, laugh, do, understand, ride, work I like my older brother very much.
+read, laugh, do, understand, ride, work

+I like my older brother very much.
 He makes me laugh a lot.
 We usually get on very well together.
-He (1) Compare your answers with a partner's.
+He (1) me his bicycle and (2) me his story books, and he also (3) me me with his computer.
+But he isn't always kind to me.
+He sometimes (4) me my math problems on my own.
+I find it hard to (5) him that I don't like mathematics at all!

 Mr. Amini is a teacher.
 He usually talks about his class norms at the beginning of the term.
 He writes the norms on the board.
 What does he make/let his students do?
 Rewrite his notes, using verb+object+bare infinitive.
 Follow the example.

+Example:

-Example: You will never ask questions while I am speaking. (let) He does not let his students ask questions while he is speaking.
-1. You will take the course seriously. (make) 2.
-You will work hard. (make) 3.
-You will never leave without permission. (let) 4.
-You will never be late for class. (let) 5.
-You will take notes during my presentations. (make)
+You will never ask questions while I am speaking. (let) He does not let his students ask questions while he is speaking.

-Rewrite the following sentences using by + gerund.
+1. You will take the course seriously. (make)

+- 2. You will work hard. (make) - 3.
+You will never leave without permission. (let)

+- 4. You will never be late for class. (let) -

+5. You will take notes during my presentations. (make)

 1. You will improve your speaking ability if you practice hard.

-2. You can make more eye contact if you know your speech well.
-3. You will distract your audience if you move too much.
-4. You will show respect to your audience if you wear formal clothes.
-5. You can make your lecture interesting if you use your sense of humor.
-6. You can control your nervousness if you breathe deeply several times.
+- 2. You can make more eye contact if you know your speech well. - - 3.
+You will distract your audience if you move too much. - - 4.
+You will show respect to your audience if you wear formal clothes. - - 5.
+You can make your lecture interesting if you use your sense of humor. - ----- - 6.
+You can control your nervousness if you breathe deeply several times. -